 My car battery died from lack of use.
 And ironically petrol prices are even cheaper than usual, which is annoying as we can’t take advantage of it.

 Places are starting to require face masks in shops and on the flights that are leaving.
 Never thought I’d ever have to wear a face mask but here we are.
-I even made my own in preparation (How To Make A Face Mask Out Of A Bandana).
+I even made my own in preparation.
 My local shop were giving away cloth masks that local college students had been making and I did buy a couple online from Etsy.
 Cloth masks are meant to be washed frequently so I have a few options now if I need them.

 Where Am I Better Off During All This?